We Are The Salt Box Limited

-All amounts stated (whether orally or in writing) are exclusive of VAT, which will be added at the rate currently in force where applicable.
+All amounts stated (whether orally or in writing) are inclusive of VAT, which will be added at the rate currently in force where applicable.

 Cancellation by the Company or Client: Cookery Workshops and Dining Events

-- In the event that you notify the Company that you are unable to attend a Cookery Workshop or Dining Event t least 14 days prior to the specified date, you will receive a full refund.
+- In the event that you notify the Company that you are unable to attend a Cookery Workshop or Dining Event at least 30 days prior to the specified date, you will receive a full refund.

 - For the avoidance of doubt, your non-attendance at an Event will be deemed as cancellation, and 100% of the payable fee will be charged.